Sunday April 5, 2026: Flower Ceremony

 We currently conduct a full worship service on the first Sunday of each month, and discuss a different short reading each of the remaining Sundays.

-On Sunday, 14 December, we will open with a very brief service and chalice lighting, followed by our discussion.
+On Sunday, 29 March, we will open with a very brief service and chalice lighting, followed by our discussion.
 Robert Helfer will lead the service and discussion.
-This week’s reading is “Will you look at that!
-Why we are delighted by random, beautiful marvels”, by Patti Miller, The Guardian, 5 April 2025.
+This week’s reading is “A Word for Our Troubled Times”, by Peter Wehner, The Atlantic (March 8, 2026).

 Please Join us for Worship.